Soldering

 What is in here for me?

-There was a time, and older people may still remember it, before the ubiquitous introduction of plastic containers and implements, when many household items were mostly handmade and soldered by a myriad of individual artisans either working for themselves or grouped in factories.
+During that age many household items were mostly handmade by a myriad of individual artisans, either working for themselves or grouped in factories.

 Bond

-This property is essential when the purpose of soldering is to provide electrical conductance and continuity of circuit functionality.
+This property is essential when the purpose of this process is to provide electrical conductance and continuity of circuit functionality.

 Advantages